-Professors Emeriti Heinemann, Simms; Professors BlackmanS, Emmons, Hattox, Lehman; Associate Professors Coombs, Dinmore, FrusettaL, Greenspan; Senior Lecturer Pilkington; Visiting Assistant Professor Conn
+Professors Emeriti Heinemann, Simms; Professors Blackman, Emmons, Hattox, Lehman; Associate Professors Coombs, Dinmore, FrusettaL, Greenspan; Senior Lecturer Pilkington; Visiting Assistant Professor Conn

 Chair: John C. Coombs

-All 300- and 400-level courses are open only to juniors and seniors, or others with the consent of the instructor.
+All 300- and 400-level courses are open only to juniors and seniors, though underclassmen may enroll with the consent of the instructor.

 The History minor consists of eighteen hours in History department courses.
-Of these eighteen hours, six hours each must be earned at the 300/400 level, and no more than six hours at the 100-level.
+Of these eighteen hours, at least six hours must be earned at the 300/400 level, and no more than six hours at the 100-level.
 Courses satisfying the minor are also to be distributed among the areas of American, European, and non-American/non-European history.
 Minors must take at least three credit hours in each of these areas and no more than nine credit hours of the required eighteen in any one area.